 2. It’s A Celebration Of Life, Not Death

 The purpose of Día de los Muertos is to remember and celebrate the lives of the deceased, rather than to mourn their deaths.
-Ancient indigenous groups like the Aztecs believed death brought new life and was an important part of life’s cyclical journey.
+Ancient indigenous groups like the Aztecs believed death brought new life, and that it was an important part of life’s cyclical journey.
 Present-day celebrations include music, dancing and other expressions of liveliness.

 3. There Are Parties In The Graveyard